ernestum/PolyPractice/README.md

 * Add support for [Web MIDI](https://github.com/djipco/webmidi)
 * More than two tracks
 * More than one beat-disk to practice rhythmic changes
+* Automatic computation of numer of beats in cycle based on number on armed beats on the cycles